RobTrew/tree-tools/FoldingText scripts/Hoisting/2012-12-05-toggle-focus-script copy.md

 ---
 layout: default
 title: Toggle Focus Script
-description: Focus in or focus out with any selected parent node – header or non-header
+description: Focus in or focus out with any selected parent node (header or non-header)
 ---

 {{page.description}}